andysinx/QAOA-SoftQUBO-PMU-Graph-Aware-Variational-Optimization-for-Power-Grid-Observability/README.md

 We show that:

-- Better encodings significantly improve trainability
+- Better encodings improve optimization stability and convergence
-- Graph-aware mixers introduce topology-driven correlations in the quantum dynamics
+- Graph-aware mixers introduce topology-induced correlations in QAOA dynamics
 - Relaxed penalty formulations smooth the optimization landscape

 ---